memgraph/memgraph/docs/user_technical/quick-start.md

 a remote point.
-At Memgraph, we use telemetry for the sole purpose of improving our product, thereby collecting some data about the machine that executes the database (CPU, memory, OS and kernel information) as well as some data about the database runtime (CPU usage, memory usage, vertices and edges count).
+At Memgraph, we use telemetry for the sole purpose of improving our product, thereby collecting some data about the machine that executes the database (CPU, memory, OS and kernel information) as well as some data about the database runtime (CPU usage, memory usage, node and edge count).

 Here at Memgraph, we deeply care about the privacy of our users and do not collect any sensitive information.
 If users wish to disable Memgraph's telemetry